Animal Encounters & Experiences in Newcastle, Lake Macquarie & Hunter

 For a fun family day out, head to Myuna Bay Rest Area, located on the western side of Lake Macquarie.
 There you can enjoy a play or picnic at a lakeside playground, swim in the lake and go for a walk and spot turtles too.

 The outlet canal is a great place to spot turtles, rays and birdlife.
-For more information, including tips on making the most of your visit, read the Newy with Kids review of Myuna Bay Rest Area.
+For more information, read the Newy with Kids review of Myuna Bay Rest Area.

 Oakvale Wildlife Park